Ramsey degrees: big v. small: Reducts of relational structures

 \section{Reducts of relational structures}

 In this section we apply the abstract machinery developed in the paper to show that if a countably infinite relational structure has finite big Ramsey degrees, then so do its quantifier-free reducts.
 Moreover, we prove that if an ultrahomogeneous countably infinite structure has finite big Ramsey degrees, then so does the structure obtained from it by adding finitely many constants.
-In particular, it follows that the reducts of $(\QQ, \Boxed<)$, the random graph, the random tournament and $(\QQ, \Boxed<, 0)$ all have finite big Ramsey degrees.
+In particular, it follows that the reducts of $(\QQ, \Boxed<)$, the random graph, the random tournament, the random ordered graph, $(\QQ, \Boxed<, 0)$ and all of their quantifier-free reducts have finite big Ramsey degrees.
 The strategy we use is analogous to the one used in \cite{dasilvabarbosa} to prove that the local orders $\mathbf{S}(n)$ have finite big Ramsey degrees.

 A \emph{relational language} is a first-order language $L$ consisting of finitary relational symbols.
 An \emph{$L$-structure} $\calA = (A, L^\calA)$ is a set $A$ together with a set $L^\calA$ of finitary relations on $A$ which are the interpretations of the corresponding symbols in $L$.
 An \emph{embedding} $f: \calA \hookrightarrow \calB$ between two $L$-structures is an injective map $f: A \rightarrow B$ such that for every $R \in L$ we have that $(a_1, \dots, a_r) \in R^\calA \Leftrightarrow (f(a_1), \dots, f(a_r)) \in R^\calB$, where $r$ is the arity of~$R$.
 We write $\calA \hookrightarrow \calB$ to denote that $\calA$ embeds into $\calB$, or $f : \calA \hookrightarrow \calB$ to indicate that $f$ is an embedding.
 In this section embeddings are the only structure maps we are interested in, so a structure $\calU$ is \emph{universal for a class $\KK$} if $\calA \hookrightarrow \calU$ for every $\calA \in \KK$.